GC cover

 News

-We would like to say a huge thank you to all referees for their volunteer efforts to provide fair, thorough, and constructive peer-review reports.
-Their invaluable contribution maintains our high scientific standards and ensures the ongoing success of our interactive open-access journals.
+A big thank you to all referees for their volunteer work in providing fair, thorough, and constructive peer-review reports!
+Through their invaluable contribution our interactive open-access journals maintain their high scientific standards and their ongoing success.

-We would like to say a huge thank you to all referees for their volunteer efforts to provide fair, thorough, and constructive peer-review reports.
-Their invaluable contribution maintains our high scientific standards and ensures the ongoing success of our interactive open-access journals.
+A big thank you to all referees for their volunteer work in providing fair, thorough, and constructive peer-review reports!
+Through their invaluable contribution our interactive open-access journals maintain their high scientific standards and their ongoing success.

 Recent papers